 This wonder herb aloe vera soothes burning skin as well as burning esophageal lining!
 Aloe vera can reduce inflammation of esophagus as well as of stomach.
 It can even heal the existing damage caused by acid reflux and heartburn.

-- If you have severe problem due to acid reflux, have half a cup of aloe juice before each meal.
+- If you have a severe problem due to acid reflux, have half a cup of aloe juice before each meal.
 However watch out for its laxative properties too.

 - Alternatively, have 2 ounces of aloe juice first thing in the morning mixed with a glass of water.